AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-05-29/finding-an-ic-job-in-2025.md

 I did find the problems themselves weren't too ridiculous (e.g. I didn't get asked to implement some obscure algorithm).
 It was usually a problem I needed to read, understand and then introduce a change to (whilst collaborating with those on the call).

 I feel like having some quiet time to read / reflect on the problem before starting the exercise would have made a significant improvement to the process (e.g. the interviewers drop off the call for the first 10 minutes, or send out the material 15 minutes before the call).
+That way, I have a mental model of the problem and can collaborate much better with the interviewers.

 ## Final Thoughts
 Overall it has been a very interesting process, and one I've not had before.
 I'm super grateful to all the friends and colleagues I've had the pleasure of working with over the years.
 Now it's time for me to enjoy some more time off before a new exciting role at the end of June!